Hamad55556/ESP32_Smart_AC_Controller/README.md

 # ESP32 Smart AC Controller

-My room AC is a basic “dumb” unit with no WiFi or smart features, which meant I had to use the remote every single time I wanted to turn it on, off, or change the temperature.
+My room AC is a basic "dumb" unit with no WiFi or smart features, which meant I had to use the remote every single time I wanted to turn it on, off, or change the temperature.
 Even though my phone has an IR blaster, its range was terrible, so I still had to physically get up and point it at the AC.

 Since I already had an unused ESP32, some IR components, and a few spare boards lying around, I decided to turn the AC into a smart device instead of replacing it entirely.

 The ESP32 clones the exact IR signals from the original remote and connects to the internet through Blynk, letting me control the AC directly from my phone.
-Now I can change the temperature, turn it on or off remotely, or even start cooling my room before I get home from work so the room is already cold when I arrive.
+Now I can change the temperature, turn it on or off remotely, or even start cooling my room before I get home so the room is already cold when I arrive.

 What started as a small convenience project ended up becoming a pretty interesting exercise in reverse engineering IR protocols, signal cleanup, and embedded systems debugging.

 ![Demo](docs/demo.gif)

 ---